WHAT TO EXPECT THIS WINTER

 - In an effort to minimize long line-ups for season pass and direct-to-lift WOW Card fulfillment, our team will be getting out into our local communities this fall for season pass / direct-to-lift card printing days.
-While exact dates are TBD we expect to spend several weekends, in October and November, within greater Calgary, Lethbridge, Pincher Creek, and Crowsnest Pass areas.
-Specific dates / locations will be posted here and, on our events calendar, as they’re announced.
+Specific dates and locations are below:

 - Most snow school programs will be proceeding as planned, with some exceptions.
 Supervised lunches will not be available this season.

 - Unless purchasing a lift ticket in conjunction with a snow school program, lift tickets will not be sold through our Snow School this season.
 All ticketing products will be available through our outside ticket windows.

 - There will be no day lodge thru traffic permitted through our Snow School entrance.